RELAX: Reinforcement Learning Enabled 2D-LiDAR Autonomous System for Parsimonious UAVs: Methodology

-Dueling Double Deep Q-networks (D3QN) improved upon Deep Q-networks (DQN)~\cite{mnih2013playing} and Double Deep Q-networks (DDQN)~\cite{van2016deep} by incorporating the dueling architecture~\cite{wang2016dueling}.
+\bfsection{Network structure.} Dueling Double Deep Q-networks (D3QN) improved upon Deep Q-networks (DQN)~\cite{mnih2013playing} and Double Deep Q-networks (DDQN)~\cite{van2016deep} by incorporating the dueling architecture~\cite{wang2016dueling}.
 More specifically, it splits the Q-values estimations into two separate functions, namely a value function, $V(s)$, estimating the reward collected from state $s$; and an advantage function, $A(s, a)$, estimating if action $a$ is better than other actions at state $s$.
-Both value and advantage functions are constructed with a set of dense layers and are later combined to output Q-values for each action, with the combination operator shown in Equation~\ref{eq:d3qn}. .
+Both value and advantage functions are constructed with a set of dense layers and are later combined to output Q-values for each action, with the combination operator shown in \eqnref{eq:d3qn}.